videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 ### Troubleshoot Video Permissions

-- If a participant denies the camera permission, he can **manually grant** it by following below shown steps.
+- If a participant denies the camera permission, they can **manually grant** it by following below shown steps.

 <div style={{textAlign: 'center'}}>